Molcas/OpenMolcas/doc/source/users.guide/programs/slapaf.rst

 :kword:`RHIDden`
   Define the hidden atoms selection radius in order to improve a QM/MM Hessian.
 It can be followed by :kword:`Angstrom`.

-  .. xmldoc:: <KEYWORD MODULE="SLAPAF" NAME="RHID" APPEAR="Hidden atoms selection radius" KIND="STRINGS" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="SLAPAF" NAME="RHID" APPEAR="Hidden atoms selection radius" KIND="REAL" LEVEL="ADVANCED">
               %%Keyword: rHid <advanced>
               <HELP>
               Define the hidden atoms selection radius in order to improve a QM/MM Hessian.